 Our nurses are responsible for ensuring that patients receive the care that has been ordered by our doctors.
 They do many things including drawing blood, starting IVs, giving medications, ensuring patient safety and reviewing discharge instructions.
 They can answer questions about your ER care plan.
 Each nurse can be identified by the letters RN after their name.

 Our patient care techs function in multiple roles to ensure your comfort in the ER.
 They help patients undress and mobilize around the department and will conduct basic testing including taking your blood pressure, temperature and pulse.
 They may place you on a cardiac monitor and take an electrocardiogram.
-They can be identified by the letters TECH after their name.
+They can be identified by the letters TECH after their names.